ChrisXaysanasith/cse15l-lab-reports/lab1.md

 ![Image](https://github.com/ChrisXaysanasith/cse15l-lab-reports/assets/26499648/5531532b-06b0-4893-8915-da9b15430874)

-The concatenate outputs from the absolute path `/home/lecture1/messages` which states that it is a directory for the usage of CAT
+The concatenate outputs from the absolute path `/home/lecture1/messages` which states that it is a directory for the usage of cat

 * cat with a part to file arg